-NAME OF SCHOOL: NAME OF ORGANIZA TION: Sponsor(s) 0 r Individual(s) Respon nsible: Type of sale and supp olying company (ex. car ndy, Galbraith, Express, candles, etc.): Purpose(s) for which the net proceeds is (ar re) to be used: The following activity fund account(s) will r receive the net proceeds: Estimated Gross Sales: \$ Margin of Profit: Date: Beginning: Ending: er calendar year if The sale occurs within a 24-hor ur period, or collected over an extended 27-nour period even diougn die money was conected over an To declare a sales tax -free day, complete the e information below: TAXABLE SALE?
-DATE OF SALE OR TAX-FREE DAY #1 OR #2 Yes or No DELIVERY DATE ORGANIZATION OR CLUB CALENDAR I have requested nem mission to conduct a m noney-raising activity, and I will be responsible fo or the preparation of an accounting of a ll monies collected du ring and at the conclusion of the money-raising activity, and I will Policies for Fundraise Thave read and win comply with the District 3 Guidelines and Sponsor/Individual APPROVED: r calendar year if collected over an TAX-FREE DAY #1 OR #2 CALENDAR YEAR Principa al Ending: ☐ APPROVED: ☐ DISAPPROVED: (: see note) Business Office Date NOTE:
+NAME OF SCHOOL:

+NAME OF ORGANIZA TION:

+Sponsor(s) 0 r Individual(s) Respon nsible:

+Type of sale and supplying company (ex. candy, Galbraith, Express, candles, etc.):

+Purpose(s) for which the net proceeds is (ar re) to be used:

+The following activity fund account(s) will r receive the net proceed s:

+Estimated Gross Sales: \$ Margin of Profit:

+Date: Beginning: Ending:

+Each club within a school, including the school itself, is entitled to two sales tax-free days per calendar year if declared in advance of the event.
+Sales may qualify if: 1) The sale occurs within a 24-hour period, or 2) The delivery is made within a 24-hour period even though the money was collected over an extended period.

+To declare a sales tax -free day, complete the e information below:

+TAXABLE SALE?
+Yes or No DATE OF SALE OR DELIVERY DATE ORGANIZA TION OR CLUB TAX-FREE DAY #1 OR #2 CALENDAR YEAR

+I have requested permission to conduct a money-raising activity, and I will be responsible for the preparation of an accounting of all monies collected during and at the conclusion of the money-raising activity, and I will turn in all records to the Business Office.
+I have read and will comply with the District's Guidelines and Policies for Fundraisers.

+Sponsor/Individual Sponsor/Individual Date

+APPROVED: Principa al Date

+☐ APPROVED: ☐ DISAPPROVED: (s APPROVED: